-- Hostel Prices: There aren’t many hostels as such in Hoi An but there are plenty of cheap hotels to make up for this.
+- Hostel Prices: There aren’t many hostels in Hoi An but there are plenty of cheap hotels to make up for this.

-- Budget Hotel Prices: Accommodation is inexpensive here with a night in a budget hotel costing from $7 USD.
+- Budget Hotel Prices: Accommodation is inexpensive here with a night in a budget hotel costing from $15 for a double room.